 - Piekary 5: A mural inspired by the legend of the two billy goats.

-- Filipińska 4: A 3D impressive mural, located in the quiet yet super cute neighborhood of Srodka.
+- Filipińska 4: An impressive 3D mural, located in the quiet yet super cute neighborhood of Srodka.

 For more artistic spots in Poznan, read here.